DC: The New Frontier: Plot

 Haunted by Flagg's death, Hal mingles around the simulator, only to be abducted by a green ring.
 He's taken to Abin Sur, who had been injured by the explosion that had killed Flagg.
 Abin declares Hal his replacement as Green Lantern, and dies from his injuries.
-Meanwhile, Batman meets up with Superman and informs him of Jones's notes about the Centre, passing the responsibility due to the scope of the situation.
+Meanwhile, Batman meets up with Superman and informs him of Jones's notes about the Centre, and opts out on further involvement upon realizing the magnitude of the threat was beyond him.

-Themyscira is soon attacked by the Centre, now revealed to be the island that Cloud had claimed to be sentient, in its path towards the American east coast.
+Themyscira is soon attacked by the Centre, now revealed to be the island that Johnny Cloud had claimed to be sentient, in its path towards the American east coast.
 A heavily injured Wonder Woman flies in her invisible jet to warn of the attack just as Superman had finished dispatching a scout from the Centre.
 Lois Lane unveils the Centre to the world in a broadcast, prompting many to gather in an attempt to help defeat the creature, including Green Arrow, Adam Strange, Ray Palmer, the Blackhawks, the Sea Devils and Barry Allen who comes out of retirement.
 Powering an experimental saucer with his ring, Hal also joins the fight.

-The gathered heroes initially butt heads, but Superman manages to rally them.
-However, his initial attempt to scout the Centre results in him seemingly being killed.
-Initially disheartened, the group formulate a plan to detonate a nuclear payload within the Centre's interior before using the Flash and Ray Palmer's white dwarf lens to shrink and damage the Centre's atomic structure.
+After stopping the heroes from in-fighting, Superman is presumed killed when he attempts to scout the Centre.
+Initially disheartened, the group formulate a plan to destroy the center using a nuclear payload and Ray Palmer's white dwarf lens.
 Hal, Ace, and Captain Nathaniel Adam launch the first stage of the attack.
 Adam is seemingly killed in the explosion while Hal uses the ring to save himself and Ace in the nick of time.
 Jones is overwhelmed by the psychic attack from the Centre and briefly falls under its control, but Faraday sacrifices himself by absorbing the mental strain and is killed.
-The Flash succeeds in shrinking the Centre's mass, having run at the speed of light across its surface.
-As the Centre destabilizes, it attempts to continue its rampage.
-Hal uses his Green Lantern ring to wrap the Centre into a bubble and throws it into space, where it is destroyed.
+The Flash succeeds in using the white dwarf lens to shrink the Centre's mass, having run at the speed of light across its surface.
+As the Centre's structure destabilizes, it attempts to continue its rampage.
+Hal uses his Green Lantern ring to wrap the Centre into a bubble and throws it into orbit, where it is destroyed.
 As Hal flies off to enjoy outer space, Aquaman arrives with Superman, who has survived the Centre's attack.

 The book ends with a montage of a new age of heroes narrated with the eponymous "New Frontier" speech by John F. Kennedy, as well as the formation of the Justice League of America as it battles Starro the Conqueror.